The Criminal Process in Illinois

 If probable cause can be found, then a trial will be scheduled.
 Defendants have access to review the evidence in the case.
-Chicago criminal defense attorneys can work with the prosecutors to work out a plea deal.
+Lawyers in Chicago can work with the prosecutors to work out a plea deal.
 When the trial takes place, both prosecutors and defense attorneys will take turns to make their arguments before a jury of 12.
 At the end of the trial, the jurors must render a unanimous verdict.
 If a guilty verdict is issued, then the evidence must have been compelling enough to prove guilt beyond a reasonable doubt.

 Making an appeal

 If the jury finds the defendant guilty, they may file an appeal to prove that their trial was either mishandled or that there were major legal errors.

 Our Chicago lawyer cannot stress enough the importance of having an attorney on your case, especially if you have been accused of a serious offense.
 Attorney Steven H. Fine has a tremendous reputation as a successful trial lawyer who has handled hundreds of complex cases over the years.
 He takes the time to research and form a winning strategy.

 If you have been arrested or are facing criminal charges, please do not hesitate to seek legal representation.
 Contact the Law Office of Steven Fine today for an appointment.
 We are available 24/7.